DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 To help accelerate the process of adding more languages, I have setup a DigiFacts Translation Fund.
 I pledge that for every 12,500 DGB that is donated, I will translate the DigiFacts into another five languages.
 That's about $20 per language.
 The community can help choose which languages to do next.
 I will do my best to add them dependent on ChatGPT's ability to translate them.
 Anyone who donates 2500 DGB or more gets to choose one of the new language themselves.
 Please contact me in advance via the ["DigiFacts Translation Team" Telegram group](https://t.me/DigiByteDigiFacts) so I can check that ChatGPT can translate to your chosen language, and send me your transation ID as verifcation.
 In addition to helping to fund the translation of the DigiFacts, the funds raised will also help support my server and hosting costs.
 To be clear, we will still need native speakers to help proofread once I am done, but that is a relatively quick job.

 Hopefully this fund can help accelerate the process of getting the DigiFacts translated into many more languages, while helping me to justify the time I spend working to add them.
-Whether this happens is up to the community.
+It is up to the communuty if this happens.

 Please donate below if you can: